Digital marketer by day. Maker by night.

 - Our biggest website client was the Broadway Series (the big one based in NYC).
 They sent us content updates on floppy disks.

 I quickly became interested in building websites and taught myself Dreamweaver (industry-leading development software at the time) and started building websites myself.
 That led to my second job where I was hired as a full-time web developer for a software development company.
 I pretty quickly learned that I wasn’t cut out to be a developer.
 Over the next few years, I moved between an Internet startup (that let me go after three months), computer training, a video gaming start-up and a sales role at a local media company.

-Since 2004, I transitioned into the digital strategy, project management, and leadership side of things.
+In 2004, I transitioned full-time into the digital strategy, project management, and leadership side of things.
 I love this space because things move so quickly and I really enjoy learning new things.

 Throughout my career, I have run my own websites and blogs as a “copy and paste coder.”
 This experience along with my early experience as a full-time developer has been invaluable for me because it’s helped me better understand the website development process and I can guide others through it.

 Since 2012, I have held various digital marketing strategy and leadership roles with various healthcare companies.
 I am currently Director of Digital Strategies at UofL Health where I oversee all digital marketing efforts.
 Before my foray into healthcare, I spent the majority of my career at large advertising agencies working on digital projects for consumer brands, government agencies, and local/regional companies.

 Here’s a quick run-down of my digital marketing experience going back to 2004:

 - Director of Digital Strategies | UofL Health | January 2019 to Present

 - Director, Digital Strategy | Haven Behavioral Healthcare, Inc. | August 2018 to August 2019

 - Consultant, Trainer & Educator, Owner | Jay Lane Media | April 2008 to December 2019